 There are many benefits to utilizing a WOFE.
 Perhaps the most important benefit is that WOFE’s have the ability to carry out business formally in China.
 They have the ability to issue invoices to customers in RMB in China and receive revenue in the same manner.
 Profit repatriation is also simplified under a WOFE as they have the capability to convert profits from RMB to US dollars and to repatriate to foreign parent companies.

 WOFE’s are also entitled to protection under Chinese intellectual property laws.
-In addition, to the extent that a WOFE engage in the import/export of manufactured products, they are exempt from having to obtain the relevant import/export licenses.
+In addition, to the extent that a WOFE engages in the import/export of manufactured products, they are exempt from having to obtain the relevant import/export licenses.

 The application process to incorporate a company in China can be considered lengthy and confusing.
-Each step in the application process specific guidelines which must be adhered to which is not always clear and concise.
+Each step in the application process specific guidelines must be adhered to which is not always clear and concise.
 Furthermore, once a company has been incorporated in China, they will be subjected to both monthly and annual reporting requirements.

-Unlike Hong Kong and Singapore who enjoy business friendly tax regimes, companies operating in China will multiple forms of revenue is taxable.
-Companies operating in China will be susceptible to all applicable Chinese business taxes such as corporate, dividend, capital gains and VAT.
+Unlike Hong Kong and Singapore who enjoy business-friendly tax regimes, companies operating in China will multiple forms of revenue is taxable.
+Companies operating in China will be susceptible to all applicable Chinese business taxes such as corporate, dividend, capital gains, and VAT.

 Given the abundance of start-ups and SME’s choosing to utilize the Cayman Islands and the BVI for their offshore holdings, it is clear there are many benefiting factors which promote incorporation.
-The incorporation process in both countries only take approximately 1-4 days, with no regulations dictating the minimum capital requirement necessary for incorporation.
+The incorporation process in both countries only takes approximately 1-4 days, with no regulations dictating the minimum capital requirement necessary for incorporation.

 Furthermore, both countries only need one shareholder and one director to meet the incorporation requirements.
 This requirement is easy to fulfill as these roles can be carried out through residing in a foreign jurisdiction and either a corporate entity or individual can meet these requirements.
 Shareholders and directors can expect to enjoy high levels of confidentiality with their positions.
 Details of directors, secretary and shareholders are kept entirely confidential and are not released.

-Separately, each BVI company must maintain the positions of President, Secretary and Treasurer.
+Separately, each BVI company must maintain the positions of President, Secretary, and Treasurer.
 Luckily, one sole individual or company may be appointed for all three roles!

 Upon incorporation, companies in both countries do not have many annual regulatory obligations to adhere to.
 There are no requirements for annual reporting, accounting or auditing and the country’s tax regimes are among the most favorable in the world.
 Corporations are not taxed on their income, capital gains, payroll, property or withholding.

 Both the Cayman Islands and the BVI introduced an Economic Substance Law, effective from 1 January 2019.
-This law stipulates that companies who are carry out “relevant activities” will be required to maintain an increased level of substance in their incorporated jurisdiction.
+This law stipulates that companies who are carrying out “relevant activities” will be required to maintain an increased level of the substance in their incorporated jurisdiction.
 Such activities are broadly defined to include a wide range of business activities, including fund management, distribution and service center businesses, holding company businesses, finance and many more.
 In the past, most companies do not maintain much substance in their jurisdiction.
 Companies who wish to incorporate must now take this new law under consideration.